 Complete Decongestive Therapy and Manual Lymphatic Drainage

 If this is what you’re looking for, and you have a healthy lymph system, be sure to see someone certified in MLD.
 However, it is not a standalone solution for those with swelling after surgery or lymph node removal, or those with lymphedema.
-For that you need Complete Decongestive Therapy (CDT).
+For that you may need a combination of solutions, such as compression garments and exercise.

 CDT is a treatment for those with unhealthy lymph systems.
 This can be due to: